briansworth/briansworth.github.io/_posts/2017-3-5-Rename-Computer-With-WMI.md

 System.Management.ManagementBaseObject Rename(System.String Name, System.String Password, System.String UserName)
 ```
-See -> `Rename(System.String Name, System.String Password, System.String UserName)`
+    `Rename(System.String Name, System.String Password, System.String UserName)`

 In practice, you do not need to specify Password, or UserName.
-The following example should work a name of your choosing:
+The following example should work for a name of your choosing:
 ```
 $newName='upgradeMe'
 $system=Get-WmiObject -Class Win32_ComputerSystem